DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 #### Example accredited provider user task

-"As an accredited provider,
+“As an accredited provider,
-we need schools to understand the benefits of claiming funding and how it will support with mentoring and the training they are required to do,
-so that they are encouraged to claim all the funding that they are entitled to and don't miss out, despite having busy schedules.”
+We need schools to understand the benefits of claiming funding and how it will support with mentoring and the training they are required to do, So that they are encouraged to claim all the funding that they are entitled to and don't miss out, despite having busy schedules.”

 #### How we used this user task